London dealer specializing in 18th-century British and European paintings (2,900 photographs)

 Photographs documenting sales which took place at London’s Colnaghi gallery between 1950 and 1980, specializing in old master paintings, drawings, and prints.
 Includes photos from the personal archive of Adrian Eeles, director of the Print Department at Colnaghi from 1976 to 1982 (4,800 photographs) and from the photographic firm John R. Freeman & Co.
 (6,000 photographs).

-Photo collection from the New York branch of the Paris dealer specializing in nineteenth- and twentieth-century French paintings (14,000 photographs)
+Photo collection from the New York branch of the Paris dealer specializing in 19th- and 20th-century French paintings (15,515 photographs).
+More

 Photos of American, British, and European paintings from the New York gallery received as part of the Richter Archive (approximately 2,500 photographs)